GUITAR LESSONS FOR KIDS - THE CHILDBLOOM DIFFERENCE

 A 2 week notice is required if you’re going to withdraw from the program.

 There is a $30 enrollment fee per family into the Boise Childbloom Program.
-When you enroll we give you 2 things: the initial enrollment materials, which includes a CD of the music, lessons, exercises that the student will be learning.
+When you enroll, you will receive all the materials for Level 1.
+We provide easy-to-read music for the non-musician parent to help at home.
+In addition, you will receive an invitation to the “Practice Club,” where your student can log in and hear the music being played.
+The site is set up to make practicing with the recordings possible.
 This material provides a key ingredient to the Childbloom success – listening to the music before, during and after learning it.
-We also provide easy-to-read music for the non-musician parent to help at home.
 You also receive a subscription to The Childbloom Monthly Newsletter.
 This helps parents deal with the many ups and downs of motivation that will occur in the musical education process.
 The newsletter also has local events and contests your child can participate in.
 Contests are geared to every skill level.

-Tuition is $70/month for a small group setting (2 to 4 students).
-A private setting is $90/month.
+Tuition is $76/month for a small group setting (2 to 4 students).
+A private setting is $100/month.
 Siblings take at 1/2 price, making it one of the most affordable music education programs in the area.
 We are also the best!